 Who is a Android Developer?

-What sets Quest Global apart is not just what we do, but also how and why we do it.
-As an engineering services supplier with more than 25 years of experience, we firmly believe in the ability to achieve the seemingly unattainable through creative strategies.
-Our 21,000+ exceptional colleagues, who speak 51 languages and work in 18 countries, are motivated by the desire to improve the world.
-In order to solve issues faster and more effectively, we combine sectors and technology with the contributions of various people who are empowered by a purposeful workplace culture.
+Quest Global is unique not only in what we do but also in how and why we do it.
+As a provider of engineering services with over 25 years of expertise, we truly believe that innovative approaches may make the seemingly impossible possible.
+Our 21,000+ outstanding coworkers, who work in 18 countries and speak 51 languages, are driven by the desire to make the world a better place.
+We integrate sectors and technology with the contributions of different individuals who are empowered by a purposeful workplace culture to solve problems more quickly and efficiently.

 Job Requirements